nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### Print Task Schedule: `schedule`
-View the current list of tasks with an associated deadline, in order of deadline.
+Views the current list of tasks with an associated deadline, in order of deadline.

 Format: `schedule`